justinengelmann/DART_retinal_fractal_dimension/README.md

 Currently, we support retinal Fractal Dimension FD as calculated by VAMPIRE (an awesome tool,
 see: https://vampire.computing.dundee.ac.uk/index.html) with the multi-fractal method.
 FD is a measure of how complex/branching the retinal vasculature is.
+DART shows very high agreement (Pearson correlation of 0.9572) with VAMPIRE FD on held-out test images from UK Biobank.

 ### Quick start